-6. Make Your Small Garden Borders Wider & Reduce Your Lawn
+6. Make Your Borders Wider & Reduce Lawn Space

 Yet another way we can trick the eye into perceiving that our garden is larger, is to increase the depth of borders and reduce the area that is put to lawn.
 With a deep border like this, you can have plantings at differing heights – shorter plants at the front, gradually gaining in height to the back of the border – include small trees which add interest above your eye level.

-Though I am not a fan of gravel, I have seen many very appealing small garden layouts done tastefully with with itl.
+Though I am not a fan of gravel, I have seen many very appealing small garden layouts done tastefully with it.
 There is also the advantage of not having to maintain the lawn – for those who do not like that chore.

 When you are gardening in small spaces, it is important to choose the plants that you use very carefully.
 Once you have made your plan, consider carefully each plant that you choose to use in it – each must be there for a good reason.
 Consider using plants and small trees that will add interest as the season changes as well as evergreen ones.
 Think of what plants will add colour and interest in each of the four seasons, so that your small garden always has something to give no matter what the season.

-9. Vertical Gardening – Maximise Your Vertical Space
+9. Vertical Gardening – Maximise That Vertical Space

 If you have used all the horizontal space you have available with borders, you could consider trying vertical gardening and using any available vertical space to add another dimension to your small garden.